What is Biodiesel?

 To ensure quality control and to anticipate and respond to fuel quality issues please review the linked poster.

 What Are the Benefits of Using Biodiesel?

+Biodiesel is a domestically produced, clean-burning, renewable substitute for petroleum diesel.
+Using biodiesel as a vehicle fuel increases energy security, improves public health and the environment, and provides safety benefits.
 The production of biodiesel has a 1 to 3.2 energy balance ratio.
 In other words, for every 1 unit of energy that goes into producing biodiesel, 3.2 units of energy are produced.
-Biodiesel also results in significantly lower emissions of particulate matter, carbon monoxide, toxic contaminants, sulfur dioxide, hydrocarbons, visible smoke and noxious odors than petroleum diesel.
+Biodiesel also results in significantly lower emissions of particulate matter, carbon monoxide, toxic contaminants, sulfur dioxide, hydrocarbons, visible smoke, and noxious odors than petroleum diesel.
 Depending on the feed source, biodiesel can result in a 75% reduction in carbon dioxide emissions over the entire production process.

 Biodiesel is non-toxic and biodegradable and therefore does not pose a threat to water and soil resources if B100 is spilled.
 Producing biodiesel from restaurant oil or animal processing wastes recycles potential waste material that may otherwise go to a landfill.
 Additionally, biodiesel is one of the safest fuels to use, handle, and store because it has a higher flash point (300º F) than petroleum diesel.